 Many children were not consistently engaged in education during this period.
 In Azerbaijan, for example, assessment findings show that only around three-quarters of all age/gender groups were following or trying to follow their curriculum remotely.
-Furthermore, the learning was unequal.
-In BiH, people in urban areas were more likely to attend school during the crisis (41%) whereas vulnerable categories were significantly less likely to attend school (28%) (UNICEF/UNDP, 2021).
+Furthermore, the learning was unequal as was the participation.
+In BiH, people in urban areas were more likely to be engaged in education during the crisis (41%) whereas vulnerable categories were significantly less likely to be engaged in education (28%) (UNICEF/UNDP, 2021).

-UNICEF analysis estimated that 1 in 2 pre-primary to upper-secondary aged children in Eastern Europe and Central Asia could not access distance learning that is internet/PC-based (46% potentially not reached) or television-based (50% potentially not reached) (UNICEF 2021).
+UNICEF estimated that during the peak of school closures, in Europe and Central Asia, 1 in 3 learners were not reached by digital and broadcast remote learning.
+The figure for vulnerable learners who actually engaged in digital and remote learning would have been even lower (UNICEF, 2020e).
 For those without internet access, with inadequate device availability, those in rural areas, and other marginalized children, providing paper-based learning remained an important mode for ensuring that they could continue to learn.
 In May 2020, 7 COs reported that paper-based solutions were being used as part of governments’ distance learning response, compared to 9 COs reporting this in Quarter 1 of 2021.

 Many schools began to open in May and June 2021.
 Some 12 million children were able to return to classrooms either full- or part-time.
 However, school re-engagement is not guaranteed.
 At the time of data collection (September 2021) KIIs expected that students – particularly the most vulnerable – would not return to school in September 2021.